nronzel/pyrealescrape/README.md

 ## Coming Soon

 - TODO

   - refactor codebase and clean it up

 - custom parameters
   - ~location~
   - beds
   - baths
   - single or multi family
   - min price
   - max price?
 - ~output to MongoDB and CSV~
-- potential rewrite in Go with Colly framework
+- ~potential rewrite in Go with Colly framework~ [see rewrite](https://github.com/nronzel/realescrape-go)
 - ~Parse the address into separate categories to normalize.
 This will also allow filtering by excluding towns or zip codes you don't like.~
 - rotating user-agents